Automattic/jetpack/readme.txt

 * Block Editor: Provide an option to disable particular extensions.
 * Contact Form: Add a "grunion_after_message_sent" hook for after a form submission is e-mailed.
 Thanks Tim Nolte for contributing to Jetpack!
 * Contact Form: Do not prefill for administrators on their own sites.
 * Grammar and Spelling: Remove from Jetpack.
-We've chekced the spelling a lot over the years, but now time to retire.
+We've chekced the spelling alot over the years, but now time to retire.
 * Membership Block: Add a new block behind the JETPACK_BETA_BLOCKS constant.
 Stay tuned!
 * Photon: Remove jQuery dependency for photon.js.
 Same Image CDN awesomeness with less overhead.
 * Portfolios: Remove the "Portfolio Items" description that would display on some themes.